GeoffreyWade/GameOfWordsQt/README.md

 gameofwords.cpp
 gameofwords.h

-and directory title WordData that contains the word list that will be inputted into the program as a word bank for the application:
+and the directory title: WordData; that contains the word list that will be inputted into the program as a word bank.

 WordData/TheHundredGrand.txt